sethsuri/sethsuri/README.md

 ## 🌱 Current Goals

 - Expand my expertise in advanced cybersecurity.
-- Contribute to open-source projects related to faith and technology.
+- Contribute to open-source projects related to technology.
-- Publish a devotional book blending spiritual growth with modern technology.

 ---

 Thanks for stopping by!
 Feel free to explore my repositories and get in touch if you’d like to collaborate or discuss opportunities.

-> "Faith and technology, together, can shape a better tomorrow."

 ---